hturner/pkg-dev-ctv/proposal.md

 the same package or a different one.
 `r pkg("styler")` automatically reformats code to adhere to a given style guide, elminating some of the problems `r pkg("lintr")` can detect.
-- `r pkg("goodpractice")` checks a package for good practices, incoporating checks from `R CMD check` and `lintr`, as well as further checks such a using `r pkg("cyclocomp")` to check code complexity.
+- `r pkg("goodpractice")` checks a package for good practices, incorporating checks from `R CMD check` and `lintr`, as well as further checks such a using `r pkg("cyclocomp")` to check code complexity.
 Checks can be run individually, e.g., `goodpractice::gp(pkg_path, checks = "rcmdcheck_portable_file_names")`.
+- `r github("ropensci-review-tools/pkgcheck")` extends `r pkg("goodpractice")`
+to include additional checks for rOpenSci packages, including static code analysis and comparison with all current CRAN packages, and an accompanying GitHub action `r github("ropensci-review-tools/pkgcheck-action")`.

 #### Compiled code checks